-- A18.
-Significant difficulties encountered during the audit may include such matters as: - Significant delays in management providing required information. - An unnecessarily brief time within which to complete the audit. - Extensive unexpected effort required to obtain sufficient appropriate audit evidence. - The unavailability of expected information. - Restrictions imposed on the auditor by management. - Management's unwillingness to make or extend its assessment of the entity's ability to continue as a going concern when requested.
+- A21.
+Significant difficulties encountered during the audit may include such matters as: - Significant delays by management, the unavailability of entity personnel, or an unwillingness by management to provide information necessary for the auditor to perform the auditor's procedures. - An unreasonably brief time within which to complete the audit. - Extensive unexpected effort required to obtain sufficient appropriate audit evidence. - The unavailability of expected information. - Restrictions imposed on the auditor by management. - Management's unwillingness to make or extend its assessment of the entity's ability to continue as a going concern when requested.

-In some circumstances, such difficulties may constitute a scope limitation that leads to a modification of the auditor's opinion8.
+In some circumstances, such difficulties may constitute a scope limitation that leads to a modification of the auditor's opinion.12